joakim/espruino-lora-chat/readme.md

 espruino --list
 ```

-2. Upload and save `main.js` (minified) to the Espruino board.
+2. Upload and save `main.js` to the Espruino board.
 From the project's root directory:

 ```sh
 espruino -d [device] -m main.js -e "save()"